akshayjshah/blog/posts/zero-to-code-monkey.md

 # Zero to Code Monkey

 Last year, I'd never have called myself a programmer.
-Sure, I'd dabbled a bit here and there: I took a few computer science courses in high school and college, cobbled together some Excel macros and one-off data processing scripts in medical school, and hand-wrote two websites in the late 90s.
-I'd never written code daily, even while taking computer science classes, and most importantly, I'd never collaborated on a software project.
+Sure, I'd dabbled a bit here and there, but I'd never written code daily and I'd never collaborated on a large software project.
 At best, I was a dilettante.

 Nine months later, I'm on a different plane: I'm still no expert, but I'm definitely a programmer (or at least a code monkey).
 Writing code every day is